United States Secret Service: 2010s

 In September 2014, the United States Secret Service came under criticism following two high-profile incidents involving intruders at the White House.
 One such intruder entered the East Room of the White House through an unlocked door.
+In 2017, it was reported that the United States Secret Service is able to decode printer tracking dots.

 2020s

 On April 15, 2020, the ICE Homeland Security Investigations unit launched "Operation Stolen Promise" that targets COVID-19 related fraud.
 The operation conscripted resources from various branches of law enforcement and the government, including the U.S. Secret Service.
 About $2 trillion in the relief package known as the CARES Act were earmarked by law in March 2020, bringing unemployment benefits and loans to millions of Americans.
 However, as Secret Service spokesmen subsequently pointed out, the Act also opened up opportunities for criminals to fraudulently apply for aid.
 By the end of 2021, nearly two years into the COVID-19 pandemic, the Secret Service had seized more than $1.2 billion in relief funds appropriated by fraudsters.